-A housing developer requests connections for 200 domestic Premises.
+As in Example 2, a housing developer requests connections for 200 domestic Premises.
 The Required Capacity to supply the 200 homes is 250kVA.
 A new distribution substation will be established to provide the Required Capacity of the site.
-The Minimum Scheme requires the substation to be looped into the existing HV network.
+The Minimum Scheme requires the substation to be looped into the existing 11kV network.
+However, in this example there is an option to provide an additional LV cable to interconnect the distribution substation with the existing LV network.
+This option is over and above the Minimum Scheme.